DephyInc/sw-coding-assignment/README.md

 - `source/veprom.h`
   - define a class and data structures for interfacing with vEPROM
 - `source/veprom.cpp`
-  - source impplementing class methods that interfaces with vEPROM on file level
+  - source implementing class methods that interface with vEPROM on file level
 - `test/test.py`
   - python file for running a set of integration tests from command line using below methods